-- 1) may be employed on a course basis, full- or part-time basis (if part-time, the appointment is at least halftime); - 2) is expected to be available at least one hour per week for each course taught to advise students regarding their course work; - 3) is employed pursuant to a term contract; - 4) do not accrue time toward tenure or sabbatical; - 5) is a full voting member of the startup faculty; - has responsibilities for teaching, advising, service to the division and college, and for continued professional development; - 7) is evaluated by the appropriate administrator on the same schedule as ranked faculty, with a two-year, four-year, and six-year review and then a review every five years.
+- 1) may be employed on a course basis, full- or part-time basis; - 2) is expected to be available at least one hour per week for each course taught to advise students regarding their course work; - 3) is employed pursuant to a term contract; - 4) do not accrue time toward tenure or sabbatical; - 5) is a full voting member of the startup faculty; - serves on the Apprenticeship Committee and chairs the Roundtable of Adjunct Instructors in the Instructor's area of specialization; - has responsibilities for teaching, advising, service to the division and college, and for continued professional development; - 8) notifies one's supervising Dean or the President on any changes to employment, housing, and health that may impact service to McCall College;

-b.
+9) is evaluated by the appropriate administrator on the same schedule as ranked faculty, with a two-year, four-year, and six-year review and then a review every five years.

+c.
 Senior Instructor